 Tommerdahl also served as the special teams coordinator and tight ends coach during stints at TCU (1998-2000), New Mexico (1997) and Minnesota (1995-96), coaching a Lou Groza Award semifinalist at all three schools.
 He added recruiting coordinator duties at Minnesota.

 TCU won a pair of Western Athletic Conference titles in 1999 and 2000 on its way to appearances in the Mobile Alabama Bowl each season.
-Tommerdahl’s special teams groups made significant contributions, with a kickoff return unit that was ranked first nationally both seasons, while his special teams squads led the league in three of four statistical categories each campaign.
+Tommerdahl’s special teams groups made significant contributions, with a kickoff return unit that was ranked first nationally both campaigns while his special teams squads led the league in three of four statistical categories each season.

 In 1997 at New Mexico, four of the Lobos’ special teams units were ranked in the top 20 in the country as the team won the WAC Mountain Division title and played in the Insight.com Bowl.

 A native of Fergus Falls, Minn., Tommerdahl began his collegiate coaching career in 1984 with a two-year stint as a graduate assistant at Wyoming, where he spent 11 seasons serving in numerous capacities also including offensive coordinator, backfield coach, tight ends coach and recruiting coordinator.
 He helped lead the Cowboys to four bowl appearances and three WAC titles during his tenure.